-TaxACT customers can enter multiple Forms 1099-B quickly and easily by importing a .CSV (comma separated values) file.
-This feature is only available to Deluxe users and business product users.
+TaxAct® customers can enter multiple Forms 1099-B quickly and easily by importing a .CSV (comma separated values) file.
+This feature is only available to Plus, Premium, and business product users.
 See Entering in Program - Form 1099-B for manual entry instructions.

 - Click Investment Income to expand the category and then click Gain or loss on the sale of investments

-- Use the drop down menus to select your file column headings to match the appropriate titles in the program, then click Next
+- Use the drop down menus to match the column headings from your file to the appropriate column headings allowed in the program, then click Next

 - Select any entries you want imported into your tax file.
-To select all of the transaction, use the checkbox next to the Import column heading.
+Note: To select all of the transactions, use the checkbox next to the Import column heading.
 Click Next to continue.

 - Review the transaction information on the screen.
 If everything is correct, click Import.
-If you need to make further changes, click Previous to repeat the CSV import steps.
+If you need to make changes, click Previous to repeat prior CSV import steps.